ChendongLi/algorithm-trading-cryptocurrency/README.md

 This is research/test code (not production) used for predicting price spike and help identify market anomalies.

 The project starts from loading kline and limit order book (depth) data.
-Then create selected features to predict spike Feedforward neunal network and recurrent LSTM model are available to test.
+Then create selected features to predict spike.
+Feedforward neunal network and recurrent LSTM model are available to test.

 NOTE: .env is not provided in gitbub.
 Confidential database access is included in .env.
 If needed, can be provied by email.